rickcr/zk-tree-ondemand/README.md

 this project), I find it easier in this case to pass the service class directly vs having to look up the bean from Spring's app context and use Prototype scope.

+## Building/Deploying

+mvn clean install

+move the target/zk-tree-ondemand.war file to your app server of choice and then http://localhost:8080/zk-tree-ondemand/